 If your hamster has diarrhoea, remove any moist food out of the cage and feed your hamster only dry bread, boiled rice and crisp bread.
 Replace its water with lukewarm chamomile tea three times a day, for two consecutive days.
 When your hamster gets better, disinfect its cage well.

-Hamster constipation means that there is blockage of the bowel.
+Hamster constipation takes place when the hamster has a blocked bowel.
 This can be the result of an ingestion of bedding or when the hamster is not taking enough fluids.
 The hamster shows signs of abdominal discomfort and stops eating.

 Try adding fruit and vegetables (like lettuce or dandelion leaves) to the hamster’s food or orally give the hamster one drop of vegetable oil (like for example olive oil).
 Repeat this process for two days.
 Make sure that the hamster always has access to fresh clean water.

 Hamster Rectal Prolapse / Hamster Prolapsed Rectum

 A hamster rectal prolapse / hamster prolapsed rectum is a condition where the hamster's portion of its rectum will be seen coming out from the hamster's anus.
 This problem can be solved by a good vet that treats small mammals.

 The vet will replace the prolapsed section of the bowel under general anesthesia and then he will apply a purse-string suture to the anus to prevent re-occurrence of the prolapsed rectum.
 Another option is to remove the prolapsed section of the hamster if it has been badly damaged.
 'Ruta' and 'AEsculus' can help in the replacement of such lesions.